Computer-Aided Engineering (CAE) Software | Autodesk Fusion

 CAD (Computer-Aided Design) and CAE (Computer-Aided Engineering) are both software tools used by engineers, but they serve different purposes.

 CAE (Computer-Aided Engineering) is a term used to describe the procedure of using computers and software to assist with engineering tasks.
-It involves the use of computational tools that package together techniques for analysis, simulation, optimisation and manufacturing processes.
-CAE tools are used in stress analysis on components and subsystems, dynamics and impact analysis, kinematics and other physical simulations.
+It involves the use of computational tools that package together techniques for analysis, simulation, optimization, and manufacturing processes.
+CAE tools are used in stress analysis on components and subsystems, dynamics and impact analysis, kinematics, and other physical simulations.

 While the accuracy depends on the input parameters, Fusion is generally considered reliable and accurate for predicting real-world scenarios using its advanced simulation capabilities.